Haolinc/ChatApp/README.md

 # ChatApp
-A chatting app that uses the firebase realtime and cloud database.
+A chatting app that uses the firebase realtime and firestore.

 # Currently working on: